ABBA: Success in the United States

 During their active career, from 1972 to 1982, 20 of ABBA's singles entered the Billboard Hot 100; 14 of these made the Top 40 (13 on the Cashbox Top 100), with 10 making the Top 20 on both charts.
-A total of four of those singles reached the Top 10, including "Dancing Queen", which reached number one in April 1977.
+Four of those singles reached the Top 10, including "Dancing Queen", which reached number one in April 1977.
 While "Fernando" and "SOS" did not break the Top 10 on the Billboard Hot 100 (reaching number 13 and 15 respectively), they did reach the Top 10 on Cashbox ("Fernando") and Record World ("SOS") charts.
 Both "Dancing Queen" and "Take a Chance on Me" were certified gold by the Recording Industry Association of America for sales of over one million copies each.

 The group also had 12 Top 20 singles on the Billboard Adult Contemporary chart with two of them, "Fernando" and "The Winner Takes It All", reaching number one.
 "Lay All Your Love on Me" was ABBA's fourth number-one single on a Billboard chart, topping the Hot Dance Club Play chart.

-Ten ABBA albums have made their way into the top half of the Billboard 200 album chart, with eight reaching the Top 50, five reaching the Top 20 and one reaching the Top 10.
-In November 2021, Voyage became ABBA's highest-charting album on the Billboard 200 peaking at No. 2.
+Ten ABBA albums have made their way into the top half of the Billboard 200 album chart, with eight reaching the Top 50, five reaching the Top 20, and one reaching the Top 10.
+In November 2021, Voyage became ABBA's highest-charting album on the Billboard 200, peaking at No. 2.
 Five albums received RIAA gold certification (more than 500,000 copies sold), while three acquired platinum status (selling more than one million copies).

-The compilation album ABBA Gold: Greatest Hits topped the Billboard Top Pop Catalog Albums chart in August 2008 (15 years after it was first released in the US in 1993), becoming the group's first number-one album ever on any of the Billboard album charts.
+The compilation album ABBA Gold: Greatest Hits topped the Billboard Top Pop Catalog Albums chart in August 2008 (15 years after it was first released in the US in 1993), becoming the group's first number-one album on any of the Billboard album charts.
 It has sold 6 million copies there.

-On 15 March 2010, ABBA were inducted into the Rock and Roll Hall of Fame by Bee Gees members Barry Gibb and Robin Gibb.
+On 15 March 2010, ABBA was inducted into the Rock and Roll Hall of Fame by Bee Gees members Barry Gibb and Robin Gibb.
 The ceremony was held at the Waldorf Astoria Hotel in New York City.
-The group were represented by Anni-Frid Lyngstad and Benny Andersson.
+The group was represented by Anni-Frid Lyngstad and Benny Andersson.